sini/nixkraken/docs/src/guides/profiles.md

 ## Default profile

-The default profile is configured using all [group options](../options/nixkraken.md#group-options), excluding the `profiles` group.
+The default profile is configured using all [group options][doc-group-opts], excluding the `profiles` group.

-Additionally, there are [root options](../options/nixkraken.md#root-options) which only apply to the default profile:
+Additionally, there are [root options][doc-root-opts] which only apply to the default profile:

 - `defaultProfile.name`, to set the profile name
 - `defaultProfile.icon`, to set the profile avatar

 ## Additional profiles

-Additional profiles are configured using the [profiles group](../options/profiles.md), which will inherit all options from the default profile.
+Additional profiles are configured using the [profiles group][doc-opts-profiles], which will inherit all options from the default profile.
 Options from additional profiles will always have precedence over default profile options.

 The profiles group reuses most (but not all) of the groups used by the default profile, under the `programs.nixkraken.profiles` option.
 This option is a list of attribute sets defining profile-specific configuration.